reactjs/react.dev/content/blog/2015-12-18-react-components-elements-and-instances.md

 }
 ```

-When a component is defined as a class, it is a little bit more powerful than a functional component.
+When a component is defined as a class, it is a little bit more powerful than a function component.
 It can store some local state and perform custom logic when the corresponding DOM node is created or destroyed.

-A functional component is less powerful but is simpler, and acts like a class component with just a single `render()` method.
-Unless you need features available only in a class, we encourage you to use functional components instead.
+A function component is less powerful but is simpler, and acts like a class component with just a single `render()` method.
+Unless you need features available only in a class, we encourage you to use function components instead.

 **However, whether functions or classes, fundamentally they are all components to React.
 They take the props as their input, and return the elements as their output.**